-When you are citing a magazine or newspaper, the container system of MLA really comes in handy.
-You can include anything from author, title source, container title, contributors, version, number, publisher, publication date, location, and page number.
+When you are citing a magazine or newspaper, the container system of MLA comes in handy.
+You can include anything from author, title source, container title, contributors, version, number, publisher, publication date, location, and the page number.
 What you include is going to depend on what is available.

 MLA Citations for Shakespeare and Poems

-It wouldn’t be an MLA paper without Shakespeare and poetry!
+It wouldn’t be an MLA paper without Shakespeare and poetry citations!
 The good news is that creating a citation for Shakespeare’s work isn’t difficult.
 However, it does get a bit tricky depending on what you’re citing.
 For example, if you are talking about Shakespeare himself, then you include his name first.
 But if not, then the work goes first.